Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 all links take the user to a new page and links are related the book review websites above the footer.

-Future features
+# Future features
 I would also like to include a questionare about peoples favourite books and sites

 Possibly add a game in the future to add even more interactivity.

 Allow the admin to delete book reviews or modiy them more so.

-Technologies used
+# Technologies used
-languages used
+## languages used
-Javascript
+ ### Javascript
-CSS
+ ### CSS
-HTML
+ ### HTML
-Markdown
+ ### Markdown
-Python
+ ###  Python
-DJANGO
+### DJANGO
-Pymongo
+### Pymongo

-Testing
+ # Testing

-To test my code I did it in the following way
+## To test my code I did it in the following way
-I ran the code through the different validators for each of my languages.
+- I ran the code through the different validators for each of my languages.
-i.
-I would copy sections of code so as not to do a whole page and fix any problems within the section first.
+- I would copy sections of code so as not to do a whole page and fix any problems within the section first.

-ii.
-Paste the code into the correct tester.
+- Paste the code into the correct tester.

-iii.
-Once results and errors (if present) are visble, examine and correct the changes needed.
+- Once results and errors (if present) are visble, examine and correct the changes needed.

-iv.
-Repeated the same process for all the languages.
+- Repeated the same process for all the languages.

-I would browse through the site on all the different types of view port to ensure it worked well.
+## I would browse through the site on all the different types of view port to ensure it worked well.

-i.
-I would browse through all of the site on the mobile and tablet viewports.
+- I would browse through all of the site on the mobile and tablet viewports.

-ii.
-I check all the links to make sure they worked correctly, I looked at the text content to make sure it came out the way intended.
+- I check all the links to make sure they worked correctly, I looked at the text content to make sure it came out the way intended.

-iii.
-I would then make sure that all the correct text is visble and not too small, then I would interact with all the interactive elements to make sure they reacted correctly.
+- I would then make sure that all the correct text is visble and not too small, then I would interact with all the interactive elements to make sure they reacted correctly.

-iv.
-Open google tools and view any errors present.
+- Open google tools and view any errors present.

-v.
-Correct the changes if needed.
+- Correct the changes if needed.

-I also viewed the site on different browsers to see how it reacted.
+ ## I also viewed the site on different browsers to see how it reacted.

-i.
-I would open up a diffrent browser be it be it mozilla,internet explorer or google.
+- I would open up a diffrent browser be it be it mozilla,internet explorer or google.

-ii.
-I would interact and click all the links available to make sure they worked.
+- I would interact and click all the links available to make sure they worked.

-iii.
-Interact with all interactive elements and code to make sure it ran they way its supposed to.
+- Interact with all interactive elements and code to make sure it ran they way its supposed to.

-Security Testing
+## Security Testing
 All pages were tested to make sure that no unauthorised users can access pages they should not have access to.
 If a user is logged out, they have no access to any pages they should not have access to.
 All admin only pages can only be accessed by the admin.
 Redirects are all working as expected, with correct flash messages present.

-Testing user stories
+## Testing user stories

-Navigate easy through all devices and have all areas of website responsive.
+- Navigate easy through all devices and have all areas of website responsive.
-The site is fully responsive regardless of device used, and the navbar is clear and easy to navigate through on both mobile and desktop/laptop devices.
+- The site is fully responsive regardless of device used, and the navbar is clear and easy to navigate through on both mobile and desktop/laptop devices.

-To be able to view/preview the site before creating an account.
+- To be able to view/preview the site before creating an account.
-Users will have full access to the book reviews created before registering an account they may not edit or delete untill they have a account.
+Users will have full access to the vinyls available on site, they may not purchase until they have a account.

-Have clear Registration and Log In pages.
+- Have clear Registration and Log In pages.
 The registration and log in pages are clearly marked within the navbar, they are also linked on the home page, and are set as redirections for certain actions on the site if the user is not logged in.

 To be able to view book reviews